dk14/wolfram-mega/docs/dsl.md

 - hashlock: `$(OP_SHA256 OP_EQUALS <locking-nonce> OP_VERIFY)`
 - merkle-tree for complex locking: `$(OP_CAT OP_SHA256 ...)` ([this](https://blog.blockstream.com/en-treesignatures/)),

-Bitcoin Script is taken as a standard for cross-chain compatibility, since it is complete, compact, secure and non-redundand.
+Bitcoin Script is taken as a standard for cross-chain compatibility, since Bitcoin Script is complete, compact, secure and non-redundand.
 There are already [eDSLs](https://scryptplatform.medium.com/introducing-scryptts-write-bitcoin-smart-contracts-in-typescript-e59845213fbc) to output such scripts.

 > bitcoin chain interpreter would be required to concatenate a script checking party/counterparty signature with the extra script provided.
 Privacy note: logic of lock-conditions will be revealed to the public in case if counter-party becomes malicious.